 Firewalls and security patches from software vendors should be downloaded or updated on a daily basis.

+The Company will develop, implement, and maintain procedures for the secure disposal of customer information in any format.
 All data should be erased from computers, disks, hard drives or any other electronic media that contain customer information before disposing of them and, where appropriate, hard drives should be removed and destroyed.
 Any paper records awaiting disposal should be stored in a secure area until [an authorized shredding service] [an employee of the Company] picks them up.

+All customer information must be disposed of no later than two years after it was last used in connection with the provision of Company’s products and services to the customer to which it relates.

+Such information may be retained if: (i) necessary for business operations or for other legitimate business purposes, (ii) required by law or regulation, or (iii) where targeted disposal is not reasonably feasible due to the manner in which the information is maintained.

+Company’s data retention policy should be periodically reviewed by the Program Coordinator to minimize the unnecessary retention of data.

 Employees should be required to log off of all Internet, E-mail and other accounts when they are not being used.
 Employees should not be permitted to download any software or applications to Company computers or open e-mail attachments from unknown sources.
 Electronic records should not be downloaded to a disk or individual computer without explicit authorization from the Program Coordinator.

 Electronic records containing customer data should not be directly accessible from the Internet once received by the Company.
+All customer information held or transmitted by Company (both in transit over external networks and at rest) shall be encrypted.

+To the extent that encryption is infeasible, Company may instead secure customer information using effective alternative compensating controls reviewed and approved by the Program Coordinator.

 Neither current nor former employees should be permitted to remove any customer information from the Company, whether contained in paper records or electronic records, or to disclose our information security standards to any person without authorization from the Program Coordinator.